Authorize SaaS Security API to connect to GitHub to scan

 Connect to GitHub Account

-You must sign in with an account that has owner privileges.
+then sign in with a GitHub account that has owner privileges.

 Add policy rules.

-When you add a new cloud app, Prisma SaaS automatically
+When you add a new cloud app, SaaS Security API automatically

 scans the app against the default data patterns and displays the

 match occurrences.
 As a best practice, consider the business use

 of GitHub to determine if you need to Add a New Asset Rule to